Creating charts and infographics can be time-consuming. But these tools make it easier.

 It's often said that data is the new world currency, and the web is the exchange bureau through which it's traded.
-As consumers, we're positively swimming in data; it's everywhere from food labels to World Health Organisation reports.
+As consumers, we're positively swimming in data; it's everywhere from labels on food packaging design to World Health Organisation reports.
 As a result, for the designer it's becoming increasingly difficult to present data in a way that stands out from the mass of competing data streams.

 As author, data journalist and information designer David McCandless said in his TED talk: "By visualizing information, we turn it into a landscape that you can explore with your eyes, a sort of information map.
 And when you're lost in information, an information map is kind of useful."

 There are many different ways of telling a story, but everything starts with an idea.
-So to help you get started we've rounded up 33 of the most awesome data visualization tools available on the web.
+So to help you get started we've rounded up some of the most awesome data visualization tools available on the web.